-Red Cloud Securities Inc. is subject to privacy legislation, including the Freedom of Information (FOIP), the Personal Information and Protection of Electronic Documents Act (PIPEDA), and Canada’s Anti-Spam Legislation (CASL).
+Red Cloud Financial Services Inc. is subject to privacy legislation, including the Freedom of Information (FOIP), the Personal Information and Protection of Electronic Documents Act (PIPEDA), and Canada’s Anti-Spam Legislation (CASL).

 Part 1: Purpose and Policy